By News Team

 Top tips to play baccarat

 Like many other casino games, there is much you can learn from the experience of playing the game.
 But certain plays and actions should be understood early.
-So here are six baccarat tips to help you develop a sound playing strategy.
+So here are six baccarat tips to help you develop a playing strategy.

 1) Ignore the ‘tie bet’ option: Experts have calculated the house edge for a tie bet is around 14.4%.
 Such a big percentage is a disadvantage from the outset and always makes this particular bet a poor choice.